Camden Waterfront

 The Camden Waterfront, also known as the Central Waterfront, is a commercial and entertainment district in Camden, New Jersey, on the Delaware River south of the Ben Franklin Bridge and north of Port of Camden.

+The Waterfront South was founded in 1851 by the Kaighns Point Land Company.
+During World War II, Waterfront South housed many of the industrial workers for the New York Shipbuilding Company.
+Currently, the Waterfront is home to many historical buildings and cultural icons.
+The Waterfront South neighborhood is a federal and state historic district due to its history and culturally significant buildings, such as the Sacred Heart Church and the South Camden Trust Company.
+The Central Waterfront is located adjacent to the Benjamin Franklin Bridge and is home to the Nipper Building (also known as The Victor), the Adventure Aquarium, and Battleship New Jersey.

-The district is characterized by its visitor attractions and its location offering views of the river and the Philadelphia skyline.
+The district is characterized by its visitor attractions and its location offering views of the river and the Center City skyline.
 It is served by RiverLink Ferry which crosses the river to Philadelphia and the Cooper St-Rutgers, Aquarium, and Entertainment Center stations of the River Line light rail system.
 According to the 2000 U.S. census, the neighborhood has a population of 962.

 Attractions

 The Adventure Aquarium originally opened in 1992 as the New Jersey State Aquarium at Camden.
 In 2005, after extensive renovation, the aquarium was reopened under the name Adventure Aquarium.
 The aquarium was one of the original centerpieces in Camden's plans for revitalizing their city.

 The Freedom Mortgage Pavilion, formerly known as the BB&T Pavilion, Susquehanna Bank Center, and Tweeter Center, is a 25,000-seat open-air concert amphitheater that was opened in 1995 and renamed after a 2008 deal in which the bank would pay $10 million over 15 years for naming rights.

 The USS New Jersey (BB-62) was a U.S. Navy battleship that was intermittently active between the years 1943 and 1991.
 After its retirement, the ship was turned into the Battleship New Jersey Museum and Memorial, that opened in 2001 along the waterfront.
 The New Jersey saw action during World War II, the Korean War, the Vietnam War, and provided support off Lebanon in early 1983.

 Other attractions at the Waterfront are the Ulysses Wiggins Park Riverstage and Marina, One Port Center, Nipper Building (aka Victor Lofts), the Walt Whitman House, the Walt Whitman Cultural Arts Center, the Rutgers–Camden Center For The Arts and the Camden Children's Garden.